sg893052/sonic-buildimage/EVPN/LVTEP/EVPN_LVTEP_HLD.md

 - While the timer is running, the MCLAG and orphan interfaces will be kept in operationally down state.
 The user can manually bring the interfaces up by shutting down and starting up the interfaces explicitly.
 Note that if user shutdown and startup the interface again while the delay restore timer is still running, the delay restore timer is not re-applied to the interface.
 - When the timer expires, the operationally down MCLAG and orphan interfaces will be brought up.
 - By default, the timer is set to 300 seconds.
 This means delay restore is enabled by default.
 User needs to set the timer value to zero to disable it.
+- If user changes the timer value when it is not active, the new value will take effect in the next startup.
+If user changes the timer value while the timer is running, there are two scenarios:
+  - If the new timer value is larger then the existing timer value, the remaining time will be increased to include the additional time.
+  - If the new timer value is smaller than the existing timer value, the difference will be subtracted from the remaining time which could result in the timer immedidately expired.

 Since the delay timer is used in startup scenarios where the system will take more time to convergence compared to the leaf-spine uplink flapping scenario, the users should configure delay restore timer with a higher value than the uplink interface tracking timer.